chenxinstat/chenxinstat.github.io/exp_aame_ts.md

-Here are two example implementations of Auto Adaptive M-Estimation (AAME) for in R, finding the mean and the autoregressive coefficients of a data, and the innovation density, with a heavy-tailed and autocorrelated error.
+Here is an example implementations of Auto Adaptive M-Estimation (AAME) for in R, finding the mean and the autoregressive coefficients of a data, and the innovation density, with a heavy-tailed and autocorrelated error.

-The first example will have AR(1) error with order p = 1, the second example will have AR(3) error with order p = 3.
+The example will have AR(3) error with order p = 3.

 1. Run this in R: [AAME_AR functions](functions_osar.r)